Ingress (video game): Criticism and incidents

 At the time of Ingresss launch in 2012, users noted and criticized Ingress for appearing very similar to Shadow Cities, an older, now-defunct, augmented reality game.
 Both have two factions that are fighting for the future of the world with smartphones.
 Though the games have similar game mechanics and look-and-feel, there are clear differences.
 In Shadow Cities, players are in the virtual world, which is dynamically mapped around them, and can teleport within the virtual world, whereas in Ingress, the portals are real-world locations that players generally have to actually move to in order to play.
 Shadow Cities was shut down on October 7, 2013.

 Some players have attracted the attention of law enforcement while playing the game, and hence commentary on the interaction of augmented reality games with real life.
 Because it can take some time for players to successfully "hack" a portal, they can draw the attention of law enforcement.
 In addition, some players play while driving slowly around an area, which is not recommended by the game developers and attracts the attention of law enforcement.
 The Center for Internet Security recommended that law enforcement officers be apprised of the game, and warned that it may be difficult to determine if a malicious actor is using the game as a cover.
 Furthermore, players have used unofficial apps to stalk each other.

 In 2014, a 16-year-old player in Brazil died after being hit by a bus while playing.
 In 2015, an Irish player fell into the sea and drowned while trying to capture Poolbeg Lighthouse at night.

 In September 2019, Niantic informed their player base that XM anomaly events would be a paid event going forward.
 This was done as a surprise with the next anomaly approaching in four weeks.
 This change was reverted as a result of the COVID-19 pandemic.

 Another criticism for the paid events is the events are organized by players with minor involvement from Niantic.

+Other media

+There are several published materials about the Ingress universe.
+A novella titled The Niantic Project: Ingress was released by Felicia Hajra-Lee on July 7, 2015.
+An audiobook of the novella was published through Audible with narration by the voice of ADA, Laura Bailey.
+A comic titled Ingress Origins was physically published in November 2015 by Cryptozoic Entertainment with a digital release in March 2017.